redwoodjs/redwood/docs/docs/services.md

 One drawback to this key is in potentially responding to *too many* data changes, even ones we don't care about caching.
 Imagine that a product has a `views` field that tracks how many times it has been viewed in the browser.
 This number will be changing all the time, but if we don't display that count to the user then we're constantly re-creating the cache for the product even though no data the user will see is changing.
 There's no way to tell Prisma "set the `updatedAt` when the record changes, but not if the `views` column changes.
 This cache key is too variable.
 One solution would be to move the `views` column to another table with a `productId` pointing back to this record.
 Now the `product` is back to just containing data we care about caching.

+What if you want to expire a cache without changing the data itself?
+Maybe you make a UI change where you now show a product's SKU on the page where you didn't before.
+One solution would be "touch" all of the products in the database, forcing an updated to their `updatedAt` field.
+But an easier solution would be to add some kind of version number to your cache key, like `v1-product-${id}-${updatedAt}`

+Now we have a unique, but flexible key that allows us to expire the cache on demand (change the version) or automatically expire it when the record itself changes.

 #### Expiration-based Keys

 You can skirt these issues about what data is changing and what to include or not include in the key by just using the expiration time on this cache entry.
 You may decide that if a change is made to a product, it's okay if users don't see the change for, say, an hour.
 In this case just set the expiration time to 3600 seconds and it will automatically be re-built, whether something changed in the record or not: